College Mentoring Program

 Starting in our K-5 program, we begin to inform our scholars about college.
 We have a College Day at each of our Program Sites where Literacy Leaders, JLLs, and scholars are all encouraged to dress up in their favorite college apparel.
-On this day, Literacy Leaders take time to talk about the colleges they attend or attended.
-Literacy Leaders tell scholars about heir majors, their extracurricular activities, and fun facts about their colleges.
+On this day, Literacy Leaders take time to talk about their colleges.
+Literacy Leaders tell scholars about their majors, their extracurricular activities, and fun facts about their colleges.
 Our Literacy Leaders are always enthusiastic and encouraging about college for our scholars, answering questions about college whenever they come up.
-We’ve even done field trips that have included tours of the University of Southern California, where many of our Literacy Leaders attend.
-In this way, we strive to increase excitement and awareness about college for our scholars from a young age.
+We’ve even done field trips that have included tours of USC and UCLA, where many of our Literacy Leaders attend.
+In this way, we strive to increase excitement and awareness about college for our scholars from a very young age.

 Soon, we will be expanding our program to include a brand new College Mentorship Program.
 Teens from our program will be paired with adults from our community who have attended college and have some knowledge about how the college application process works.
 Teens and their mentors will create schedules, edit essays, select classes, prepare for college entrance exams, and more together.

 Go College Now! provides resources and support for students and parents.